Overview

 Route handlers

 Route handlers are similar to Dynamic Entrypoint Functions, but they are represented with an interface.
-In contrast to a Dynamic Entrypoint Function, which only take a UIX Context as a parameter, the getRoute method of a Route Handlers additionally takes the remaining route as an argument.
+Unlike a dynamic entrypoint function, which only takes a UIX context as a parameter, the getRoute method of a route handler additionally takes the remaining route as an argument.

 export interface RouteHandler {